Joined Stern 2017

-As of January 2018, Richard Berner will be Executive-in-Residence at the Center for Global Economy and Business at the NYU Stern School of Business, and Adjunct Professor in the Department of Economics.
-He will conduct research, give talks, and help to advance Stern’s financial stability initiatives.
-He also plans to teach a graduate course in Financial Stability and Risk Management.
+Richard Berner is Executive-in-Residence at the Center for Global Economy and Business at the NYU Stern School of Business, and Adjunct Professor in the Department of Economics.
+He conducts research, gives talks, and helps to advance Stern’s financial stability initiatives.
+He teaches a graduate course in Financial Stability and Risk Management.

 Berner served as the first Director of the Office of Financial Research (OFR) from 2013 until 2017.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 established the OFR to support the Financial Stability Oversight Council, the Council’s member organizations, and the public.
 The OFR’s mission is to promote financial stability by delivering high-quality financial data, standards, and analysis.

 Berner was Counselor to the Secretary of the Treasury from April 2011 to 2013.
 His principal responsibilities included advising the Secretary on financial and regulatory issues and standing up the Office of Financial Research.

 Berner was a Managing Director, Co-Head of Global Economics and Chief U.S. Economist at Morgan Stanley from 1999 to 2011.
 He co-directed the Firm’s economics team, and directed forecasting and analysis of the U.S. economy and financial markets.

 Berner was Executive Vice President and Chief Economist at Mellon Bank, and a member of Mellon's Senior Management Committee (1992-99).
 Previously, he served as a Principal and Senior Economist for Morgan Stanley, as a Director and Senior Economist for Salomon Brothers (1985-91), as Economist for Morgan Guaranty Trust Company (1982-85), and as Director of the Washington, DC office of Wharton Econometrics (1980-82).